Surface Solar Radiation Parameters (SARAH-2) from EUMETSAT CM-SAF

 This EUMETSAT CM-SAF data product is based on a combination of the Heliosat approach to obtain the effective cloud albedo from raw data obtained by the MVIRI and SEVIRI sensors (Hammer et al., 2003) with a radiative transfer model specifically designed for clear sky conditions (MAGIC, Mueller et al., 2009, Mueller et al., 2015), see references..
 The Heliosat approach is merely based on MVIRI data while the radiative transfer model MAGIC and the final irradiance retrieval requires a number of additional parameters: atmospheric total water vapor content (see ECMWF reanalyses at ICDC), a monthly ozone climatology, the surface albedo (SARB/CERES) and a monthly aerosol climatology.
 Together the approach is referred to as MAGICSOL (see Posselt et al., 2012, 2014 in references).
 More information is given in the Product User Manual (PUM) and in the Algorithm Theoretical Basis Document (ATBD), see references..

 The Eumetsat CM-SAF SARAH ed.
-2 product offered here comes at monthly temporal resolution; daily data can be provided upon request for internal users.
+2 and its extenion 2.1 product offered here comes at monthly temporal resolution; daily data can be provided upon request for internal users.

 |Surface incoming solar radiation (SIS)||W/m²||SIS = (1 - CAL) * SIS_clear-sky|

 |as above but for "blue sky" (model result)||W/m²||SIS_clear-sky|